 Office hours: During term-time only, book here for 10-minute Microsoft Teams or in-person meetings in Office 319 (Queen's Building).

-Please note that I work part-time, at 80%, and divide my time between teaching/student-facing work (Mondays mornings and Fridays) and work on The Pandemic and Beyond.
+Please note that I work part-time, at 80%, and divide my time between teaching/student-facing work (Monday afternoons and Tuesdays) and work on Pandemic Preparedness.

 My most recent two books are concerned with how digital technologies have transformed how we watch Shakespeare.
 The first, an (only just) pre-pandemic book, is Shakespeare, Spectatorship and the Technologies of Performance (CUP, April 2020; winner of the David Bradby Monograph Prize 2021).
 The book develops work in phenomenological approaches to performance and spectatorship, as well as work on digital performance, scenography and theatre architecture and reconstruction.
 I am concerned with how technologies from candle-light to live video and theatre broadcast shape the spatial dynamics and dramaturgies of early modern drama and how audiences understand the plays.
 The second, a book written during the Covid-19 pandemic, takes this work further and examines digital spectatorship of 'viral' Shakespeare productions during the first and second lockdowns of 2020.
 Viral Shakespeare: Performance in the Time of Pandemic (CUP, 2021) investigates the effects of binge-watching Hamlet in lockdown, thinks about what it's like to watch Shakespeare in languages other than English, and includes a 'deep dive' into the live Zoom performances pioneered by Creation Theatre and Big Telly in response to the Covid-19 pandemic to think through the concept of 'Zoom performativity' and how theatre-making in itself became a political message in the face of Covid-restrictions and economic hardship and marginalisation for the creative industries.

-I am currently coordinating the AHRC's Portfolio of funded Covid-19 research.
-For more information on this work, see The Pandemic and Beyond: The Arts and Humanities Contribution to Covid Research and Recovery.
+Between 2021 and 2023, I was the lead coordinator for the AHRC's Portfolio of funded COVID-19 research.
+For more information on this work, see The Pandemic and Beyond: The Arts and Humanities Contribution to Covid Research and Recovery; four co-edited volumes based on this work are under contract with Manchester University Press and due to be published in 2024.
 This work builds on and integrates my earlier AHRC/UKRI-funded project, Digital Theatre Transformation: A Case Study and Digital Toolkit , which explored how Creation Theatre (Oxford) managed its complete digital transformation of its backstage and creative operations, establishing a business model and creative practice that enables the company to continue paying freelance creatives Equity wages.
 We worked with representatives of Equity and with members of Creation Theatre and Big Telly (NI) on documenting the processes of digital transformation and the business model that enabled it, and to produce detailed research of audience responses, including an assessment of the perceptions of value-for-money for live digital shows.

 I am very interested in hearing from graduate students who would like to carry out a research project on Shakespeare and early modern performance studies, theatre history, spectatorship, feminist and/or queer responses to early modern drama, or adaptation studies.
 Since the advent of Covid and the digital turn in theatre, I have a particularly strong interest in new forms of digital theatre involving early modern texts.
 With Shakespeare so (problematically?) present in curricula and performance cultures across the world, I would welcome the opportunity to work with research students who have their own cultural perspectives and non-Western methodologies to bring to bear on the study of Shakespeare in performance.
 I have a particular interest in theatre architecture, media and technology, including digital technologies, and have a long-standing fascination with the work of Derek Jarman and other counter-cultural artists who have engaged with the drama of the early modern period.